 The Kuala Lumpur KL Sentral Station to Ipoh ETS route has been operating for a few years now with many services a day travelling between Malaysia's capital city, to Ipoh in the state of Perak.

-You can buy your tickets from any of the KTMB railway stations on the day (if there are seat empty) or up to 60 days in advance, however, booking periods do vary and sometimes tickets will only be available a few weeks in advance.
+You can buy your tickets from any of the KTMB railway stations on the day (if there are empty seats) or up to 60 days in advance, however, booking periods do vary and sometimes tickets will only be available a few weeks in advance.